Credentialing and Licensing: The First Steps for Foreign-Trained Therapy Professionals to Take in Order to Work in the U.S.Posted On October 3, 2012

 You will have to undergo a credentials evaluation in order to qualify for the national licensing exams.
 Credentialing is the process in which your education is assessed by authorized credentialing agencies to make sure that you, as a foreign-trained therapist, meet certain standards.
 Once your credentials pass the scrutiny of the credentialing agency, you’ll be allowed to take the national licensing exams.

-For physical therapists, these are the credentialing agencies authorized by the US licensing boards and the United States Citizen and Immigration Service to review your credentials:
+For physical therapists, this is the credentialing agency authorized by the US licensing boards and the United States Citizen and Immigration Service to review your credentials:

 – Foreign Credentialing Commission on Physical Therapy (FCCPT) Website: www.fccpt.org